mouadlasri/language-flashcards-api/README.md

 ## Completion Notes

-Project completed on July 28, 2026.
+Project completed and deployed on July 30, 2026.

 Verified: